Pet Loss Counselling

 The bond with our pets is strong, and facing the prospect of losing them can be crippling.
 There are times when their loss is unexpected, or we may need to make the decision to euthanise them due to the ageing process or health issues affecting their quality of life.

-Losing a pet can be a heart-wrenching experience, but pet loss counselling offers a path to healing.
+Pet loss counselling offers a path to healing.
 By acknowledging the grief and providing compassionate support, counselling helps individuals honour their beloved pets and find peace in the midst of loss.
+It creates a safe, dedicated space where your feelings are validated and where you can explore the many emotions that arise after losing a cherished companion.

-A qualified Animal Companion Doula, I combine this education and experience, along with my own life experience and further pet loss specific study to provide a safe space for individuals to express their feelings and work through them.
-Through provision of client-centred care, validation of emotions and empathetic listening, clients are supported to process their experience and find a sense of calm and understanding.
+A qualified Animal Companion Doula, I combine this education and experience, along with my own life experience and further specific pet loss education, to provide a safe space for individuals to express their feelings and work through them.
+I use a person-centred counselling approach to support clients as they process their experience and find a sense of calm and understanding.
+Through pet loss counselling, we work gently together to navigate your grief and begin moving forward in a supported, meaningful way.

 If you are struggling with the loss of a pet, seeking the help of a pet loss counsellor can be a valuable step toward emotional recovery.